Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-network/step1/network1.md

 2.Run `docker pull hello-world`

-3.Create container name `hello-container` and use the image  `hello-world`
+3.Create container named `hello-container` and use the image  `hello-world`

 4.Connect `hello-container` with the `test-network`